Applying Scientific and

-Drinking Water Quality And Potability
+Drinking Water Quality and

-Home, Building, Condo, and
+Pre-Purchase Home, Building, Condo, and

 Co-op Inspections in Manhattan, Queens,

 Brooklyn, Bronx, Staten Island, Nassau,

 Suffolk, Rockland, Putnam, and Westchester

-Click on the blue boxes to navigate through this website.
+Click on the green highlighted text to navigate this website.

+quality is of concern to many home and building buyers.
 Many buildings in the Metro New York area receive their water through municipal water systems.
 Municipal water systems draw their water from reservoirs or community wells.
 For example, New York City and Lower Westchester County rely on upstate reservoirs for water.
 Most of Nassau County and the more populated parts of Suffolk County rely on municipal wells.
 Less populated areas like parts of eastern Long Island, Northern Westchester County, and Putnam County may rely on private wells.

 You should perform a water test if the home you are considering purchasing relies on well water.
 Many banks require that well water be tested before they will grant a mortgage.
 For more information on water and water testing, visit the EPA water information website.
 Contact an appropriate testing laboratory to arrange for a water test.